Best practices to solve technical support issues in less time!

 - Run the Performance Recommendations tool

-Over time, the underlying log files for SQL databases may grow, Repository database and ODX backlog may also grow.
+Over time, the underlying log files for SQL databases may grow, ODX backlog may also grow.
 This may cause slower response for certain tasks.

-- Work with your DB administrator to automate a process for backups, log shrinking and Repository cleanups
+- Work with your DB administrator to automate a process for backups, cleanups and optimizations on SQL Servers

-- Write descriptive notes for project versions after reaching major milestones in design.
+- Write descriptive notes for instance versions after reaching major milestones in design.
 This may help restore or revert-back to a working configuration when needed.

-- Upon project completion (or reaching an important milestone), export your project as an XML file and generate its documentation.
+- Upon solution completion (or reaching an important milestone), generate its documentation.

 - Upgrade your host OS, apply the latest service updates for SQL Server, ensure an appropriate version of .NET framework and Java runtime are installed.